9999years/i-c-the-light/readme.md

 > since you are guaranteed not to hit anything within this radius.

 Some supplimentary information and reference links can be found at [becca.ooo/i-c-the-light](https://becca.ooo/i-c-the-light/).

+## The Following Information Is Hopelessly Out Of Date

 ## Directory